-2021 2020
+2022 2021

-Number of shares 26,576 20,277
+Number of shares 26,576 26,576

-Percentage of issued shares (%) 0.008 0.007
+Percentage of issued shares (%) 0.008 0.008

 The Parent Company is required to retain reserves and retained earnings equivalent to the cost of treasury shares throughout the year, in which they are held by the Parent Company, in accordance with the instructions of the relevant regulatory authorities.
 These shares are not pledged.
-During the year, the Group purchase treasury shares amounting to KD 156.